redox-os/rfcs/text/0000-url-authorities.md

 Moving daemons into the authority section of URLs allows multiple daemons to be accessed from the same protocol.
 The `file:` protocol could be used for multiple daemons, such as `file://sys` and `file://env`.

 Introducing the concept of domains (with subdomains) under the authority section of URLs would allow daemons to host resources such as `file://example.com.http` to translate from one protocol to another.
-It's proposed that a user can `chroot file://http`, in this example, to allow `file://example.com` to map to `file://example.com.http`.

 Domains could be a potential alternative to namespaces, although that is outside the scope of this RFC.
 Theoretically, a user could implement, for example, a `foobar` domain to route subdomains over the network to another Redox host.
 They then could `chroot ://raspberry-pi.foobar` to enter a namespace where all URLs are seen from the perspective of a Redox-running Raspberry Pi on the LAN.